The Church of Jesus Christ of Latter-day Saints: Weekly meetings

 Meetings for worship and study are held at meetinghouses, which are typically utilitarian in character.
-The main focus of Sunday worship is the Sacrament meeting, where the sacrament is passed to church members; sacrament meetings also include prayers, the singing of hymns by the congregation or choir, and impromptu or planned sermons by church laity.
+The main focus of Sunday worship is the Sacrament meeting, where the sacrament is passed to church members; sacrament meetings also include prayers, the singing of hymns by the congregation or choir, and impromptu or planned sermons by church members.
 Also included in weekly meetings are times for Sunday School, or separate instructional meetings based on age and gender, including the Relief Society for women.

 Church congregations are organized geographically.
-Members are generally expected to attend the congregation with their assigned geographical area; however, some geographical areas also provide separate congregations for young single adults, older single adults, or for speakers of alternate languages.
+Members are generally expected to attend the congregation within their assigned geographical area; however, some geographical areas also provide separate congregations for young single adults, older single adults, or for speakers of alternate languages.
 For Sunday services, the church is grouped into either larger congregations known as wards, or smaller congregations known as branches.
 Regional church organizations, encompassing multiple congregations, include stakes, missions, districts and areas.

-The church's Young Men and Young Women organizations meet at the meetinghouse once a week, on a day other than Sunday, where the youth participate in activities.

 Temple worship

 In LDS theology, a temple is considered to be a holy building, dedicated as a "House of the Lord" and held as more sacred than a typical meetinghouse or chapel.
 In temples, church members participate in ceremonies that are considered the most sacred in the church, including marriage, and an endowment ceremony that includes a washing and anointing, receiving a temple garment, and making covenants with God.
-Baptisms for the dead - as well as other temple ordinances on behalf of the dead - are performed in the temples as well.
+Baptisms for the dead—as well as other temple ordinances on behalf of the dead—are performed in the temples as well.